xu-yuan1/openvino-docs/pages/openvino_docs_OV_UG_supported_plugins_VPU.rst

 Fusing Rules
 ++++++++++++

-Certain layers can be merged into convolution, ReLU, and Eltwise layers according to the patterns below:
+Certain layers can be merged into 'convolution', 'ReLU', and 'Eltwise' layers according to the patterns below:

 * Convolution